Teeth and bones look similar and share some commonalities, including being the hardest substances in your body. But teeth aren’t actually bone.

 Despite this, the makeup of teeth and bones is quite different.
 Their differences inform how they heal and how they should be cared for.

 Bones are living tissue.
 They’re made up of the protein collagen and the mineral calcium phosphate.
 This enables bones to be strong but flexible.

 Because bones are living tissue, they’re constantly being remodeled and regenerated throughout your life.
 The material never stays the same.
 Old tissue is broken down, and new tissue is created.
-When bone breaks, bone cells rush to the broken area to begin regeneration of tissue.
+When a bone breaks, bone cells rush to the broken area to begin the regeneration of tissue.
 Bones also contain marrow, which produces blood cells.
 Teeth do not have marrow.